ngocdd/ngocdd/README.md

-# Hi there 👋
+# Hi there 👋 I'm a QA Engineer

-## Here are some ideas to get you started:

 ### - 🔭 I’m currently working as a QA Engineer
 ### - 💬 Ask me about handsome !!!